 - acting for Arnel Cabrera in his clinical negligence claim against Great Western Hospital arising from the tragic death of his wife following childbirth in 2004.
 This case attracted huge national and international media interest;

 - acting for the family of Emma Cadywould, who died following the failure of Avon & Wiltshire Mental Health Trust to treat her postnatal depression.

 - Group litigation for 36 patients of Dr Davinderjit Bains, a GP in Royal Wootton Bassett who sexually abused/assaulted them whilst treating them as his patients;

 - Timothy Crook, who was convicted of the homicide of both his parents following the failures of Lincolnshire Partnership Foundation NHS Trust and Avon & Wiltshire Mental Health Partnership NHS Trust to treat his underlying mental health condition.

 A number of his cases are reported by the local media.
 Read about some of our past cases and the level of compensation that was awarded.

-Seamus maintains a close link with his old university, Reading University, regularly attending to give lectures to students on current legal practice in this complex area of the law.
+Seamus maintains a close link with his old university, Reading University, where he has attended to give lectures to students on current legal practice in this complex area of the law.